-Clerks of circuit court are public officials elected to 4-year terms in countywide races.
+The Clerk of Circuit Court is a public official elected to a 4-year term in countywide races.
 They are statutorily responsible for various record keeping functions of the court including the maintenance of records of all documents filed with the courts, keeping a record of court proceedings, and collecting various fees, fines and forfeitures ordered by the court or specified by statute.

-Jury management is also a responsibility of clerks of circuit court.
+Jury management is also a responsibility of the Clerk of Circuit Court.
 Effective July 1, 1997, Wisconsin citizens are obligated for no more than one month of jury service in a 4-year period.

-As local court administrative personnel, clerks of circuit work daily with:
+As local court administrative personnel, the Clerk of Circuit Court works daily with: